Samsung Galaxy S22 Ultra vs OnePlus Open

 Which one is better?

 The Samsung Galaxy S22 Ultra is the better buy for most people - its 108MP camera crushes the OnePlus Open's 48MP.
-That said, grab the OnePlus Open if you crave a larger, foldable screen and enjoy multitasking - it weighs only 8.43oz.
+That said, grab the OnePlus Open if you prefer a foldable design - it's.

 Who should buy each?

-Choose the Samsung Galaxy S22 Ultra if: you shoot a lot of photos and need the 108MP camera, you want an integrated S Pen for productivity, or you value a premium build with IP68 water resistance.
+Choose the Samsung Galaxy S22 Ultra if: you shoot a lot of photos, need an integrated stylus for productivity, or want a longer-lasting battery with 5,000mAh.

 Conclusion